Is the Stair Climber Good for Weight Loss?

 The Stair Climber

-Have you ever had to walk three or four flights of stairs due to an elevator being down?
+Have you ever had to walk three or four flights of actual stairs due to an elevator being down?
 We have.
 And, it definitely makes you feel the burn.
-Since it takes strength in your glutes and hamstrings to push each leg up the stairs, you are building muscle.
+Since it takes strength in your glutes and hamstrings to push each leg up the real stairs, you are building leg muscles of the lower body.
 Many cardiovascular exercises, like using the elliptical, are not so efficient at muscle building, but building strength is key in weight loss.
-As we build muscle, our bodies burn more calories.
+So when it comes to stair climber vs elliptical, the stair climbing machine is better.
+As we build muscle, our bodies are burning calories.
 This is because muscles take energy to build.
 So, as you rest after a strength-building workout, your body is working to recover and repair your muscle fibers using the calories you consumed as energy.
-In turn, you will continue to burn calories long after your stair climber workout is through.
+In turn, you will continue burning calories long after your stair climber workout is through.
 The muscle-building capabilities of this machine are one of the several stair climber benefits that we love.

 If you like your workout, you work out.
 So, try out the stair climber, and see if it is something you could consistently do.
 Remember, like other exercise machines, this one may be difficult at first.
 So, give yourself a few weeks of trying.
 What you don’t like on your first try might just become your favorite workout over time.
 We have a stair climber machine at all of our locations.
 Stop in, say hello, and if you need help, grab someone from the front desk!
 We would be happy to show you around!

 Ani is the Vice President of Fitness at Chuze Fitness and oversees the group fitness and team training departments.
 She’s had a 25+ year career in club management, personal training, group exercise and instructor training.
 Ani lives with her husband and son in San Diego, CA and loves hot yoga, snowboarding and all things wellness.